Rare Society

 About Rare Society

 For a Las Vegas dinner plan, the useful question is simple: whether Rare Society fits the evening you are planning.
-The verified details are limited, but they are useful: hours are in the evening every day, the dress code is smart casual.
+Hours are in the evening every day, the dress code is smart casual.
 Treat it as a dinner plan rather than a flexible all-day stop.

 Choose it when the night needs focus, not flash